 Dividends can either be Qualified or Non-Qualified depending on the circumstances and details of the paying company.

 Qualified Dividends are taxed at the long-term capital gains tax rate, and Non-Qualified Dividends are taxed as ordinary income.

 Want to Learn More?

 If you have any questions about taxes, your individual investment portfolio, our 401(k)-recommendation service, or anything else in general, please give our office a call at (586) 226-2100.
-For helpful tips on other popular financial topics, check out our articles on Meme Stocks, US Inflation Rate, Capital Gains Tax, and When to Start Saving for Retirement.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
 If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please contact the Team at Summit Financial.
 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.

 Zachary A. Bachner, CFP® with contributions by Robert L. Wink, Kenneth R. Wink, and James D. Wink.